NamanXbnPro/Mouse-cursor-tracker-using-Python-Flask-/README.md

    Example; `https://73*.*.0.*:8***`

-# Creation and activation of virtual enviroment
+## Help for Creation and activation of virtual enviroment

 ### Refer to these links and look for your device os:
   [https://www.geeksforgeeks.org/create-virtual-environment-using-venv-python/](url)